scarlosteixeira/Tetris-game/README.md

   //loops through the piece shape piece.shape.forEach((row, y) => {
     row.forEach((col, x) => {
-      //if the piece shape is not empty and the piece column is less or equal to 0, sets isLeft to true if (piece.shape[y][x] && piece.col + x <= 0) {
+      //if the piece shape is not empty and the piece column is less or equal to 0 (first column), sets isLeft to true if (piece.shape[y][x] && piece.col + x <= 0) {
         isLeft = true
       }